jamf/NoMAD/NoMAD/ACTIONS README.md

 |Timer| Length in minutes between firing the Action | Int | no
 |ToolTip| The text to be shown when hovering over the menu item | String | no

-* Note that the Title command set can only have one command
+* Note that the Title Command set can only have one command
 * If the Title command returns "false" or "true" the text of the title won't be updated.
 Instead a red, in the case of "false", or green dot will be next to the menu item and the title will be the Name of the action set.
 If the Title command returns "yellow" a yellow dot will be shown next to the item.
 * An Action with the Name of "Separator" will become a separator bar in the menu.
 * An Action with no Action command set will be greyed out in the menu bar.
 If you'd like to have a menu item enabeld but with no action, add the "true" command to the Action command set.